 —Posted on Oct.
 26, 2021

-The national multifamily market continued its astounding performance, with asking rents posting the first-ever double-digit increase in Yardi Matrix’s dataset, up 10.3 percent year-over-year through August to $1,539.
+The national multifamily market continued its astounding performance in August, with asking rents posting the first-ever double-digit increase in Yardi Matrix’s dataset, up 10.3 percent year-over-year through August to $1,539.
 According to the August survey, all but two markets had positive year-over-year rent growth, with Queens (-0.5 percent) and Midland-Odessa (-5.5 percent) being the exceptions.
 August also marked the first month of positive YoY rent growth since the start of the pandemic across all top 30 metros.
 Tech hub markets remained in the lead: Phoenix (22.0 percent), Tampa (20.2 percent) and Las Vegas (19.2 percent).
 New York (2.8 percent) and San Francisco (1.4 percent) occupied the bottom positions and have yet to reach pre-pandemic levels.

 Lifestyle rents (11.8 percent) continued to outpace the Renter-by-Necessity asset class (8.4 percent).
 On the occupancy side, the dynamic shifted, with Lifestyle marking a 1.5 percent rise from a year ago to 95.6 percent, while Renter-by-Necessity inched up just 0.5 percent to 95.7 percent.
 Overall, the occupancy rate increased 90 basis points to 95.6 percent.
 There are debates whether the end of the eviction moratorium will trigger a wave of evictions, but according to data collected from the National Multifamily Housing Council’s Rent Payment Tracker, in July, 94.9 percent of apartment households made a full or partial rent payment.